MaxHalford/myriade/README.md

 ## Usage

 ### Multiclass

+#### Dataset

+A multiclass classification dataset contains a 2D matrix/dataframe of features, and a 1D array/series of labels.

 For these examples, we'll load the first 5 digits of the UCI ML hand-written digits [dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html).